Siddhant-0-3-3/itctrain/README.md

-This is a training project .
+This is a training project.

 Requirements: Spring,Mysql,REST,angular.